mrbojangles3/dotfiles/README.markdown

 ## Where I learned this:
 http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/

-Also really liking the book
+@nelstrom really liking the book